 Does my child need a tutor?

 The SAT, ACT and GRE are three and a half hour long (the GRE a bit longer) exams that include math, reading comprehension, and writing.
-Vocabulary is also part of the SAT prep curriculum and science is part of the ACT curriculum.
+Students must make use of both outside knowledge and test strategies.
 These tests are challenging in their length and scope of material.
 When a student completes my prep program, they will be better prepared for the "big day", and will have grown into a more analytical reader, writer and math student with a college-level vocabulary.

 The public school English curriculum does not cover enough grammar for the writing section of neither the SAT nor the ACT.
 Some kind of supplemental help, whether it's a tutor, or just buying Erica Meltzer's grammar books, is necessary for most students.

 Is there a minimum of Test Prep sessions I must contract for?
 How long should my son/daughter prep.